 Can parent/daughter teams sell Fall Products?
 Yes!
 They can make direct sales door to door, at their work place, knitting circle, Bunco group, etc.

 Can my daughter & I set up a Girl Scout stand in front of our house?
 Yes!
 Fall Product Stands are permitted on a girl’s OC residence for the entire Fall Product program period with parental supervision and as their city and/or home owners’ associations permit.

 Can girls sell online?
-Girls may market their sale to family & friends on the internet using the vendor website (QSP/Nuts Online Program) providing they sign the Girl Scout Internet Safety Pledge and follow all Girl Scout safety guidelines.
+Girls may market their sale online using the vendor website (QSP/Nuts Online Program) providing they sign the Girl Scout Internet Safety Pledge and follow all Girl Scout safety guidelines.
 Check the Family Guide for details.

 Where do I get the Girl Scout Internet Safety Pledge?
 It can be found here.